Accessibility for Ontarians With Disabilities Act, 2005

 Client Service Standards

 Goldblatt Partners strives for excellence in serving all of our clients, including those who may have disabilities.
 We are committed to ensuring that persons with disabilities have equal access to our legal services and receive the same quality of services, in a manner that respects their dignity and independence.
-In accordance with the terms of our Accessible Client Service Policy, we commit to:
+In accordance with the terms of our Accessible Client Service Policy, we:

-- communicating with clients and visitors who have disabilities in ways that take into account their disability and facilitate effective communications;
+- communicate with clients and visitors who have disabilities in ways that take into account their disability and facilitate effective communications;

 - invite anyone to use their assistive devices in order to access or benefit from our services;